 - Business Income Slowed: While work kept me busy last month, payments have been a little slower.
 While I should see some income come in this week for last month, it still isn't enough to get us to our target.
 There's some cause for hope as I have some meetings scheduled this week that I hope will lead to more income.
 However there is no guarantee, so until it is in our bank account, I can't count on it.

 - Utilities: Big surprise, the heating bill went up, albeit slightly.

 So basically a few problems and mini – emergencies added up to a chunk of money (the cats alone set us back around $300) being redirected.

 I'm hoping next month will be much less stressful.

 Taxes to the Rescue?

-I shared my progress; I’d love to hear about yours – good or bad?
-Has 2014 started off well for your family?
+I shared my progress; I'd love to hear about your progress – good or bad last year?
+Has this started off well for your family?